-Grizzlies are large brown bears with a black nose and short round ears.
+Grizzlies are large brown bears with black noses and short round ears.
 The grizzlies have a hump on their back which is a mass of muscles that give the bear added strength for running and digging.
-Grizzly bears can run up to 35 miles per hour for short distances.
 Their powerful jaw and claws are good for defending themselves and marking their territory.

 The name grizzly comes from their brown fur that has a white tip and gives them a “grizzled” look.

 Female grizzly bears weigh upwards of 700 pounds.
 The males are heavier than the females and can weigh up to 900 pounds.

 In late spring and early summer, grizzlies start looking for mates.
 A female will mate with many males throughout the breeding season.
 Once she is pregnant, the embryo will temporarily stop developing for several months.
 This allows the female to spend the summer storing up the fat needed so she can go into hibernation.
 The fat she stores up is needed so her cubs and she can survive the winter.
 When the female starts hibernation, the embryo restarts development — a phenomenon known as delayed implantation.

 The female gives birth to her cubs in January or February.
 The female can have 1 to 4 cubs, usually 2.
 The mother will care for the cubs in the den until spring.
 Mothers are very protective of their cubs and will charge if they feel threatened.
 The mother will protect her cubs for 2 to 3 years then leave the cubs to defend themselves.